Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 A character can force open a barred door by using an action and succeeding on a DC 25 Strength check.

-Strahdvisitsthedungeonoccasion.allytos·eewh_ ether any characters have be.come trapped hereiHe'can enter
+Strahdvisitsthedungeonoccasion.allytos·eewh_ ether any characters have be.come trapped hereiHe'can enter a cell by entering mist form.

 K74B.
 FORGOTTEN 'TREASURE